appupgrade-dev/app_upgrade_flutter_sdk/README.md

       platform: 'android', // App Platform, android or ios
       environment: 'production', // Environment in which app is running, production, staging or development etc.
       appLanguage: 'en' // App language ex: en, es etc. Optional.
-      preferredAndroidMarket: PrefferedAndroidMarket.Amazon // or PrefferedAndroidMarket.Huawei or PrefferedAndroidMarket.Other If not provided default is Google playstore.
+      preferredAndroidMarket: PreferredAndroidMarket.Amazon // or PreferredAndroidMarket.Huawei or PreferredAndroidMarket.Other If not provided default is Google playstore.
 Optional
     );

     return MaterialApp(